2020PB/police-brutality/reports/Utah.md

 Footage from multiple angles shows police using shields and batons to strike peaceful protestors gathered in the street outside the DA's office.

-tags: protestor, beat, strike, shield, baton
+tags: protester, beat, strike, shield, baton

 id: ut-saltlakecity-5